ClaytonWhitteberry/House-Prices-Regression-Kaggle-Project/README.md

 ### Overview

 **Description:** The aim of this project is to take data including 79 explanatory variables and predict the sales price of homes using regression techniques.
-**My Approach:** This task was a regression task, so I tested out four different scikit learn regression models to find one that performed well on the data.
+**My Approach:** This was a regression task, so I tested out four different scikit learn regression models to find one that performed well on the data.
+Stochastic Gradient Descent and Automatic Relevance Determination regression performed best with root mean squared errors of 31819.1 and 35166.8 respectively, and r2 scores of 0.84 and 0.81 respectively.

 **Summary of Performance Achieved**:

 ### Summary of Work